bkoz/spark/applications/README.md

 ## Sample Applications

-### Run the Pyspark SDK example using Openshift DevSpaces
+1) Run the Pyspark SDK example using Openshift DevSpaces

 Run the devfile task to build the python environment:

 => View => Command Pallete => Tasks: Run Task

-=> Just below + Configure a Task => choose the devfile folder icon => devfile: run application
+=> Just below + Configure a Task => choose the devfile folder icon

+=> devfile: run application

-From the file explorer, open the `01-pyspark-pi.py` file and click the `Run` arrow in the upper left.
+From the file explorer, open the `01-pyspark-pi.py` file.
+It should pick up the new python environment (see lower right).
+Next click the `Run` arrow in the upper right to run the program.

-### Deploy a similiar example using a SparkApplication Custom Resource.
+2) Deploy a similiar example using a SparkApplication Custom Resource.

+=> Terminal => New Terminal

+I'm still testing this as it currently requires cluster-admin privs.

 To deploy a simple PySpark application that computes the value of pi.
 ```